arcdocs/arcdocs.github.io/_sources/software/applications/R.md

 ## Selecting an R version

-The default version of R available on ARC3 and ARC4 as a module is R/3.6.1.
-You can load this module with the command:
+There are multiple versions of R installed on ARC3/4.
+You can load the default version of R available on each with the command:

 ```bash
 $ module add R